Meat Loaf, 'Bat out of Hell' rock superstar, dies at 74

 "Bat Out of a Hell," his mega-selling collaboration with songwriter Jim Steinman, came out in 1977 and became one of the best-selling records in history.

-He was also known for his role in “The Rocky Horror Picture Show” and the 1993 single “I’d Do Anything for Love."
+He was also known for his role in "The Rocky Horror Picture Show" and the 1993 single "I'd Do Anything for Love (But I Won't Do That)."